 As discussed above, the Unitary Patent regulations will not be effective until “minimum ratification” of the Unified Patent Court (UPC) Agreement.
 Minimum ratification requires ratification by 13 of the 27 EU member states, which must include France, Germany and the United Kingdom.
-That should not be difficult.
-France overcame its reservations a few years ago and has already ratified the UPCA.
-By mid-2016, ten participating states, including France had ratified.
-Additional ratifications by Germany, the United Kingdom and one other state are required to start the start-up procedures envisioned by the Protocol and the period of approximately three to four months until opening of the UPC and grant of UPs begins.
+Of the required states, France and the UK.
+German ratification has been delayed by litigation (see FAQ 43).

-The decision of the Court of Justice of the European Union (CJEU) in Opinion No. 1/09 in 2011 prevented adoption of a broader package that would have included non-EU states, primarily on the ground that the CJEU must have jurisdiction over EU law questions.
-(Following the Brexit vote, some people believe that the UK could join the UPC before leaving the EU and remain in the UPC after leaving, because it would have consented to such CJEU jurisdiction in signing and ratifying the UPC Agreement, and could agree to be bound by that agreement when leaving the EU).
+CJEU – The decision of the Court of Justice of the European Union (CJEU) in Opinion No. 1/09 in 2011 prevented adoption of a broad European patent package that would have included non-EU states, primarily on the ground that the CJEU must have jurisdiction over EU law questions.
+(Following the Brexit vote, some experts believe that the UK could join the UPC before leaving the EU and remain in the UPC after leaving, because it would have consented to such CJEU jurisdiction in signing and ratifying the UPC Agreement, and could agree to be bound by that agreement when leaving the EU).

-Four other cases that sought to block the UP and UPC were dismissed by the Court of CJEU.
+The CJEU dismissed four other cases that sought to block the UP and UPC.
 In the first two of those cases, filed in 2011, Spain and Italy each sued to block the UP & UPC proposals (Case Nos.
 274/11 and 295/11).
 The principal question was whether 25 EU member countries may implement enhanced cooperation in the area of the creation of Unitary Patent protection without Spain and Italy.
 The CJEU issued its judgment on April 16, 2013, firmly rejecting all of the objections raised in those cases.
-In March, 2013, Spain brought two further cases (Case Nos.
+In March 2013, Spain brought two further cases (Case Nos.
 C-146/13 and C-147/13) before the CJEU, challenging the EU regulations establishing the Unitary Patent system and its translation regime, respectively.
-An Advocate General of the CJEU issued his advisory opinion on 18 November 2014, rejecting Spain’s arguments and recommending that the CJEU dismiss the cases.
 On 5 May 2015, the CJEU issued its judgments, firmly rejecting Spain’s arguments and dismissing those cases.